project-oak/oak/docs/concepts.md

 allowed (via two uni-directional Channels) if
 `(L_a ⊑ L_b) ∧ (L_b ⊑ L_a) ⇒ L_a = L_b`, i.e. if `a` and `b` have identical
 confidentiality and integrity.

+The least privileged label is usually referred to as "public untrusted" (and represented as `⊥`, pronounced "bottom"), which corresponds to a Node or Channel which has only observed public data, and its inputs are not endorsed with any level of integrity; in this label, both confidentiality and integrity components are empty sets.

 #### Node and Channel Creation